Transportation in San Diego County: Ferry services

 The Coronado Commuter Ferry takes morning and afternoon commuters across San Diego Bay from Broadway Pier and the Coronado Ferry Landing.
 San Diego Harbor Excursion operates ferry shuttles directly to and from the Broadway Pier, San Diego, the Coronado Ferry Landing and the Fifth Avenue Landing.

-An international ferry service to Ensenada, Baja California is expected to launch in early 2025, which would be operated by Azteca Ferries.
+An international ferry service to Ensenada, Baja California operated by Azteca Ferries is expected to launch in 2025 or 2026.

 Pronto (Smart Card)

 PRONTO is the universal electronic fare system used in San Diego County.
 It replaced the previous smart card system, Compass.
 Fares are paid either with the mobile app or the reloadable contactless smart card and accepted on different systems such as MTS buses, the San Diego Trolley, North County Buses, the Coaster, and the Sprinter.

 Taxis

 There are a variety of taxi companies that are legally allowed to operate in the San Diego area.
 The general rate of each trip is $3/mile and there is an additional fee tacked on of $2 when being picked up from an airport.
 The RideYellow app launched in 2016 and provides a steep discount of 33% off of each ride taken through the app in order to compete with other ridesharing platforms.